 Pākehā had high life expectancy by world standards in the 19th century.

 Pākehā women in New Zealand were the first group in the world to achieve a life expectancy of 55 (1870s) and then 60 (1901).

 Living conditions in New Zealand were favourable compared to other countries.

 Good living conditions and high life expectancy contributed to high fertility rates and low death rates, and therefore population growth because women lived long enough to have large families.
 From the late 19th century causes of death for Pākehā changed from communicable diseases to non-communicable causes such as cancer.
-Pākehā (mainly European) retain relatively high life expectancy into the 21st century.
+Pākehā (mainly European) retained relatively high life expectancy in the early 21st century.

 Pākehā age structures have changed over time and are influenced by fertility, mortality and migration patterns.
 When fertility is high and mortality declines (creating the beginning of a demographic transition), the proportion of children in the population is high.
 This occurred in the 19th century, though it was diluted by the immigration of working-age people (aged 15–64).
 The child population rose throughout the 19th century but went down during the 1930s economic depression because women were marrying later and having far fewer children, or not marrying at all.

 Declining fertility rates led to concerns that there would be few children in New Zealand in the early 20th century.
 In St Patrick’s Cathedral in Auckland in 1912, a clergyman described childless women as ‘many whitened sepulchres parading the streets, adorning their bodies with all that money can buy, despising the authority of God and refusing to do what God has decreed.’
 He said their childlessness led to ‘empty cradles [and] an absence of little ones from the schools built at great cost to the country.’
 1